transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 #### Providing your own customizations when you create an ordering service
 {: #ibp-console-adv-deployment-orderer-create-json}

 After you click **Add ordering service** on the nodes tab and step through the ordering service configuration panels, you can click **Edit configuration** on the Summary panel to view and edit the `JSON`.
 Note that if you do not select any advanced options in the console, then the generated `JSON` is empty, but you can insert your own customizations.

 Alternatively, if you do check any of the advanced options when you configure the ordering service, those settings are included in the `JSON` on the Summary panel.
-Any edits that you make to the JSON will override what was specified in the console.
+Any edits that you make to the JSON overrides what was specified in the console.
 You can insert additional fields or modify the generated `JSON`.
 The overrides that are visible in the `JSON` on the **Summary page** are what is used to override the default settings when the ordering node is deployed.
 If you are deploying multiple ordering nodes, then the customizations are applied to each ordering node.

 You don't need to include the entire set of available parameters in the `JSON`, only the parameters you want to override.
 For example, if you want to deploy an ordering node and override the `ServerTimeout` and specify a different port for the `statsd address` you would paste in the following `JSON`: